 You can add up to a teaspoon of dill to your mix!
 We prefer it without here, but many homemade seasonings do have dill in them.

 - ½ cup buttermilk powder or milk powder

 - ¼ tsp black pepper

-- Store in an airtight jar for up to 6 months.
-We recommend using a glass jar with a tight fitting lid.
+- Store in an airtight jar for up to 3 months in the fridge.
+We recommend using a glass jar with a tight fitting lid, like canning jars.
 It makes about 8 tablespoons and will easily fit in a half pint jar as measured here.